Too Much Johnson (1919 film): Plot

-As described in a film magazine, Augustus Billings (Washburn), who lives in deadly fear of his mother-in-law Mrs. Batterson (Farrington), risks fate by taking a yacht trip with his friend Billy Lounsberry (Blue), who owns some oil wells in Mexico.
-Augustus' alibi to his wife (Wilson) is that he has purchased an interest in the oil wells and has been called there to look after them.
+As described in a film magazine, Augustus Billings, who lives in deadly fear of his mother-in-law Mrs. Batterson, risks fate by taking a yacht trip with his friend Billy Lounsberry, who owns some oil wells in Mexico.
+Augustus' alibi to his wife is that he has purchased an interest in the oil wells and has been called there to look after them.
 The yacht is owned by a romantic married woman to whom Augustus is introduced as "Johnson."
-Boat owner Mrs. Dathis (Lorimer) carries on a flirtation with "Johnson" and invites him on another cruise.
+Boat owner Mrs. Dathis carries on a flirtation with "Johnson" and invites him on another cruise.

-Plans for the second cruise are foiled when the jealous Leon Dathis (Banks) finds out about the planned outing, and begins a search for "Johnson."
+Plans for the second cruise are foiled when the jealous Leon Dathis finds out about the planned outing, and begins a search for "Johnson."
 To further complicate the plot, Mrs. Billings and her mother decide to accompany Augustus on his second trip.
 Caught, Augustus books passage on a steamer to Mexico and takes his wife and mother-in-law along.
 On the same boat goes the jealous Mr. Dathis.
-Meanwhile, Billy Lounsberry sells his oil wells to a Mr. Johnson (Geldart) and departs Mexico.
-Meanwhile, also on the steamer is a young woman Leonora (Hope) who is to marry this Mr. Johnson through a mail arrangement, along with her father (Gastrock) and disappointed sweetheart Henry (Hackathorn).
+Meanwhile, Billy Lounsberry sells his oil wells to a Mr. Johnson and departs Mexico.
+Meanwhile, also on the steamer is a young woman Leonora who is to marry this Mr. Johnson through a mail arrangement, along with her father and disappointed sweetheart Henry.
 This leads to several difficulties, which are resolved when the seven reach the Johnson oil wells.
 Augustus frees himself from his mother-in-law by arranging for her to marry the owner of the oil wells, Mr. Johnson.